Sunday, December 30, 2012

 LAHORE

 NB.
-It turned out the fifth anniversary of Benazir Bhutto's assassination yesterday, chosen for the launch of the son's entry into the political arena.
-Five years later no-one yet charged over the killing.
+Turned out the fifth anniversary of Benazir Bhutto's assassination was chosen for the launch of the son's entry into the political arena.
+None as yet charged over the killing.

 Official statistics put the number of Pakistanis in Malaysia at something between fifty and one hundred thousand.
-Indonesians this morning in the newspaper estimated at two million, officially.
+In the newspaper Indonesians were estimated at two million, officially.

 Saturday, December 29, 2012